ifeanyichukwuOtiwa-sports/Articles/the_fizz_buzz_odyssey.md

 }
 ```

-### The Switch Case Quest: Utilizing Java Modern Switch Expressions/ Pattern matching
+### The Switch Case Quest: Utilizing Java Modern Switch Expressions

-This approach leverages Java's modern switch expressions, introduced in Java 14.
+This approach leverages Java's modern switch expressions, introduced in Java 14 and refined in subsequent versions.
 It demonstrates a more concise syntax and pattern matching capabilities, showcasing how language evolution can lead to cleaner code.

 ```java
 private void usingSwitchCase(final Integer i) {